Twenty American Composer Anniversaries

 The River (Suite).
 Also includes: Symphony No. 1 ( William Grant Still).
 Detroit Symphony Orchestra, Neeme Jarvi, conductor.
 Chandos CD 9154, 1993.

-Can you guess where Duke Ellington placed in an Internet poll?
+See where Duke Ellington placed in an Internet Poll at:

 Top Ten Favorite American Composers